quarkov/Alexbench/README.md

     or you even could skip this step by hitting 'enter', a default hostname will be used);
     * test duration in minutes - how long you do wish the app to monitor a web page,
     expected integers `from 1 up to 1440`, skip with 'enter' and a default paramater will be used;
-    * measurement frequency in seconds - how often you want the app to make a measurement,
+    * measurement interval in seconds - how often you want the app to make a measurement,
     expected integers `from 2 up to duration time*60`, skip to use a default parameter.

 * That's it.
 The app doesn't need something more to be entered, it works.